-- Anatomical factors like a uterine septum, fibroids, or polyps can be detected by an X-ray of the uterine cavity (HSG).
-In some cases, a pelvic ultrasound or pelvic MRI is needed to further discern abnormalities noted on HSG.
-Many of these issues can be corrected with minimally invasive surgery.
+Anatomical factors like a uterine septum, fibroids, and polyps can be detected by hysterosalpingogram (which is an X-ray of the uterine cavity).
+In some cases a pelvic ultrasound or pelvic MRI is needed to further discern abnormalities noted on HSG.

 Maternal and paternal blood work for chromosomal analysis is an important step to rule out parts of one chromosome being transposed to another.
 A third reason for miscarriage, although uncommon are a woman having lupus anticoagulant, anticardiolipin antibodies or beta 2 Glycoprotein.
 These are antibodies that may set up small clots between mother and fetal blood vessels, or prevent the cells involved in implantation and formation of the afterbirth from growing.
 Lastly a blood test for Antimullerian hormone may prove useful.
 This is a blood test that can be obtained anytime during a woman’s cycle that will reflect what her ovarian reserve is, that is, how robust her ovaries are.
 Low AMH levels in themselves may increase the risk for miscarriage.